-When Crown Prince Jing and his wife arrived before the banquet, he invited his son to play chess game with him.
+When Crown Prince Jing and his wife arrived before the banquet, he invited his son to play chess with him.

 It was a long intellectual battle.
-Before the game could conclude, however, the time for birthday party was announced, so the emperor suggested to continue the metal combat afterwards.
+Before the game could conclude, however, the time for the birthday party was announced, so the emperor suggested continuing the metal combat afterwards.

 He didn’t realise he would lose the game before the party ended.

 An ancient Chinese royal birthday banquet

 The emperor’s birthday party formally began, attended by major royal family members and high officials, as well as Mei Changsu, as Crown Prince Jing’s political consultant.

 The emperor enjoyed the gathering and took pleasure in viewing the palace maidens’ dancing performance.